Gas and electricity meters track how much energy you use. Here’s how to read your meter and keep on top of your energy bills.

 Although the MPRN & GPRN are the meter’s identifying numbers, you won’t find them on the meters.

-Cutting down on your usage is an easy way to save money on your energy bills, our top energy saving tips offer practical solutions that can add up.
+• Cut down: Cutting down on your usage is an easy way to save money on your energy bills.
+Our top energy saving tips offer practical solutions that can add up.

-Now you know your energy usage, you can start using the figures to compare offers from gas & electricity suppliers across Ireland to find out how much you could save by switching.
-You can find out more about switching your gas and electricity in our helpful guides section.
+• Compare: When you know your energy usage, you can use the figures to compare offers from gas & electricity suppliers.
+You can find out more about switching your gas and electricity in our guides section.

 If you are a pensioner or low-income household, you may be able to get a fuel allowance.
 Find out more in our guide about what help is available to pay energy bills.